Springhill, Louisiana

-Springhill is a small city in the northernmost of Webster Parish, Louisiana, United States.
-The population was 5,279 at the 2010 census, a decrease of 160 since 2000.
+Springhill is a small city in the northernmost part of Webster Parish, Louisiana, United States.
+As of the 2020 census, Springhill had a population of 4,801.
 Springhill is part of the Minden Micropolitan Statistical Area though it is thirty miles north of Minden, the seat of government of Webster Parish.
 The Springhill population is 34 percent African American, compared to 25 percent minority in 2000.

 History

 Webster Parish was first permanently settled about 1818 near Overton south of the parish seat of Minden.
 According to genealogical findings, William Farmer, Samuel Monzingo, J. A. Byrnes, and Joseph Murrell were the first settlers in the area.
 These settlers formed an area that was initially referred to informally as "Piney Woods."
 In 1894, though still unincorporated, what would eventually become Springhill took the name "Barefoot, Louisiana" on the notions of a Mrs. Maxwell, who assigned the name based on her observations that many men in the community went to work without shoes.
 The town that is today Springhill was finally incorporated in 1902.
 The first mayor was N.B.
 Taylor, who followed a year thereafter by B.D.
 Wilson.
 Peter Modisette was the mayor from 1914 to 1925.

 Springhill City Hall is located opposite the Springhill Civic Center, a meeting hall which cost $500,000 and was financed in the late 1960s under a voter-approved bond issue, with millage taxes levied against property owners.